 One day, James Marshall found shiny gold while building a sawmill for John Sutter.
-They tried to keep this a secret because they knew it was a very big discovery that could make them a lot of money.
-But soon, people started talking about the gold, and the news spread!
+The men tried to keep it a secret because they knew it was a very big discovery that could make them a lot of money.
+But soon, people started talking about the gold, and the news spread everywhere!